FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 3.9‑34 Safe range reference point setting

--  Phenomenon: The successfully configured security wall is enabled.
-Drag the robot, if it is within the set safety range, the system is normal.
+-  Apply effects: The successfully configured security wall is enabled.
+Drag the robot, if the TCP at the end of the robot is within the set safety range, the system is normal.
 If it is outside the set safety range, an error will be prompted.

 .. image:: teaching_pendant_software/192.png
    :width: 6in